Policy Development

 How to suggest a policy

-All members of the community have the ability to bring forward a policy by using the Needs Assessment Form and working with the policy coordinator to develop the proposal and bring the policy forward to the Policy Advisory Committee (“PAC”) for consideration.The rest of the process is outlined in the Policy on Administrative Policies, which was approved by the Cabinet in November 2018.
+All members of the community have the ability to bring forward a new or revised policy via the Policy Proposal Form and work with the Policy Coordinator to develop the proposal to bring it forward to the Policy Committee for consideration.
+The rest of the process is outlined in the Policy on Administrative Policies.

-Contact the Policy Advisory Committee
+Contact the Policy Committee

 Please contact us with any questions about this website or any aspect of RISD’s policy development process.